maxulysse/conferenceCoverage/README.md

 ## TO DO
 * Add more stuff:
-- Better argument control
-- Max number of tweets per day requested to twitter API should be optionnal
-- Min number of tweets for top user graph should be optionnal
-- Number of users on the top user graph should be optionnal
+- Add license
-- Color theme should be optionnal
+- Choice of color theme

 ## CHANGELOG
+### Version 1.2:
+* Add optparse for handling arguments
+* No longer positionnal arguments
+* Add max number of tweets per day requested to twitter API as an option
+* Add min number of tweets for top user graph as an option
+* Add number of users on the top user graph as an option

 ### Version 1.1.1:
 * Add a min number of tweets for top user graph